Aliases for LITAF Gene

 External Ids for LITAF Gene

 Lipopolysaccharide is a potent stimulator of monocytes and macrophages, causing secretion of tumor necrosis factor-alpha (TNF-alpha) and other inflammatory mediators.
 This gene encodes lipopolysaccharide-induced TNF-alpha factor, which is a DNA-binding protein and can mediate the TNF-alpha expression by direct binding to the promoter region of the TNF-alpha gene.
 The transcription of this gene is induced by tumor suppressor p53 and has been implicated in the p53-induced apoptotic pathway.
 Mutations in this gene cause Charcot-Marie-Tooth disease type 1C (CMT1C) and may be involved in the carcinogenesis of extramammary Paget's disease (EMPD).
 Multiple alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Dec 2014]

 GeneCards Summary for LITAF Gene

-LITAF (Lipopolysaccharide-Induced TNF Factor) is a Protein Coding gene.
-Diseases associated with LITAF include charcot-marie-tooth disease, type 1c and charcot-marie-tooth neuropathy type 1.
-Among its related pathways are NF-kappaB Signaling.
-GO annotations related to this gene include signal transducer activity and WW domain binding.
+LITAF (Lipopolysaccharide Induced TNF Factor) is a Protein Coding gene.
+Diseases associated with LITAF include Charcot-Marie-Tooth Disease, Demyelinating, Type 1C and Tooth Disease.
+Among its related pathways are Lysosome and NF-kappaB Signaling.
+Gene Ontology (GO) annotations related to this gene include signal transducer activity and WW domain binding.
 An important paralog of this gene is CDIP1.

 UniProtKB/Swiss-Prot for LITAF Gene